The Joy of Teaching

 Geography Games and Activities for Home

-Geography games and activities are a great method to promote global awareness within your home.
+Geography games and activities are a great method to promote global awareness within your home and build kids’ geography and map skills!
 Here are some simple activities that introduce your child to the world – including geography concepts and cultural awareness — without breaking your travel budget.

 girl eating sushi2.
 Explore food around the world by introducing multicultural recipes.
 Make it a party and invite friends to bring a dish from a specific country or culture.